🌱

 Does solar always pay off financially?

 In most cases yes, but the payback period varies from 5–15 years depending on your electricity rates, sun hours, local incentives, and installation cost.
+NREL (National Renewable Energy Laboratory) and SEIA (Solar Energy Industries Association) payback databases for US installations land in this range; EnergySage marketplace data shows national-average residential payback of ~8 years for 2024-2025 installs.
 The key inputs for our solar ROI calculator are your monthly electricity bill and estimated system cost.
 In regions with high electricity rates and good solar incentives, payback under 8 years is common.

 Which home energy upgrades have the fastest payback?